 #Fix 1: Toggle Airplane Mode

 This resets the wireless radio fast.
 Swipe down from the top-right corner to open Control Center, tap the airplane icon to enable it, wait 15 seconds, then tap it again to disable.
-Your iPhone reconnects to the last known Wi-Fi network automatically.
+Your iPhone reconnects to the last known Wi-Fi network on its own.

 #Fix 2: Restart Your iPhone

-A full restart clears RAM and background processes that interfere with Wi-Fi.
-Quick and worth trying before more involved steps.
+A full restart clears RAM and any background processes interfering with Wi-Fi.
+Worth trying before more involved steps.

-On Face ID iPhones, hold the side button and a volume button until the power slider appears.
-Drag to power off, then hold the side button to restart.
+On Face ID iPhones, hold the side button and a volume button until the power slider appears, drag to power off, then hold the side button again to restart.
 On older Touch ID iPhones, hold the side or top button to get the slider.

 #Fix 3: Restart Your Router

-Unplug your router from power for 30 full seconds, then plug it back in and wait about two minutes for the internet connection to establish.
-If all other devices on your network also can’t connect, the router is almost certainly the cause, and the fix is entirely on that side.
-Your iPhone is fine.
+Unplug your router from power for a full 30 seconds, then plug it back in and wait about two minutes for the connection to establish.
+If every other device on your network also can’t connect, the router is almost certainly the cause and your iPhone is fine.

 #Fix 4: Forget the Network and Rejoin